stantonius/jetson-nano/README.md

 ```

 I actually don't think the first one was needed - I think it was a line from an older attempt.

+## The lens focusing

+Once the camera was working, the picture was out of focus.
+It turnes out that the IMX219-200 camera that I have has a manual focus adjustment knob that is *really hard to turn* - but it does focus the picture.

 ## Summary